 Museum of Black Civilizations

-The museum also features a comprehensive exhibition on the Transatlantic Slave Trade, shedding light on one of the darkest chapters in human history.
-Through thought-provoking displays and interactive exhibits, visitors can gain a deeper understanding of the impact of this tragic event on African societies and its lasting legacies.
+The museum also addresses the Transatlantic Slave Trade with a dedicated exhibition.
+Through thought-provoking displays and interactive exhibits, visitors gain a deeper understanding of this tragic period and its enduring impact on African societies.

 Getting There and Local Transportation